[vc_row][vc_column][vc_column_text css=”.vc_custom_1452285383109{margin-bottom: 40px !important;}”]

 • Sigmapharm Laboratories

 • Shire v.
-Osmotica – Chris is lead counsel in litigation related to Osmotica’s Abbreviated New Drug Application that is seeking approval to market a generic equivalent to Shire’s Lialda® mesalamine product.
+Osmotica – Chris was lead counsel for Osmotica in litigation related to Osmotica’s Abbreviated New Drug Application that seeks approval to market a generic equivalent to Shire’s Lialda® mesalamine product.
+This action settled, and was dismissed.

 • Forest Laboratories v.
-Sigmapharm – Chris is counsel for Sigmapharm in litigation related to Sigmapharm’s Abbreviated New Drug Application that seeks approval to market a generic equivalent to Forest Laboratories’ Saphris® (asenapine maleate tablet) product.
+Sigmapharm – Chris was counsel for Sigmapharm in litigation related to Sigmapharm’s Abbreviated New Drug Application that seeks approval to market a generic equivalent to Forest Laboratories’ Saphira® (asenapine maleate tablet) product.

 • Pfizer v.
-Lupin – Chris is counsel in litigation related to Lupin’s Abbreviated New Drug Application that seeks approval to market a generic equivalent to Pfizer’s Toviaz® (fesoterodine fumarate) product.
+Lupin – Chris was counsel for Lupin in litigation related to Lupin’s Abbreviated New Drug Application that seeks approval to market a generic equivalent to Pfizer’s Toviaz® (fesoterodine fumarate) product.

 • AstraZeneca v.
-Lupin – Chris is counsel in litigation relating to Lupin’s Abbreviated New Drug Application that seeks approval to market a generic equivalent to AstraZeneca’s Vimovo® (naproxen and esomeprazole magnesium delayed-release) product.
+Lupin – Chris was counsel for Lupin in litigation relating to Lupin’s Abbreviated New Drug Application that seeks approval to market a generic equivalent to AstraZeneca’s Vimovo® (naproxen and esomeprazole magnesium delayed-release) product.

 • Pfizer v.
 Osmotica – Chris was lead counsel representing Osmotica in litigation involving the alleged infringement by Osmotica’s generic equivalent of Pfizer’s Detrol® LA product.
 The district court action was ultimately dismissed on terms favorable to Osmotica.